-Comments were received in opposition of the proposed vehicular parking, stating that the proposed four (4) parking spaces are not sufficient for the project.
-However, in accordance with Government Code Section 65913.4(d), SB 35 states that the local government "shall not impose parking standards for a streamlined development that was approved pursuant to this section" for projects "located within one-half mile of public transit".
-The project site is directly adjacent to a bus stop located at the corner of Normandie Avenue and 48th Street that serves the Los Angeles County Metropolitan Transit Authority ("Metro") bus line 206.
-The site is within 1,500 feet from the intersection of Normandie Avenue and Vernon Avenue, which serves several bus lines including Metro bus lines 105 and 206, Metro Rapid bus line 705, and Los Angeles Department of Transportation ("LADOT") DASH Leimert/Slauson Line.
+In accordance with Government Code Section 65913.4(d), SB 35 states that the local government "shall not impose parking standards for a streamlined development that was approved pursuant to this section" for projects "located within one-half mile of public transit".
+The project site is located within one-quarter mile from the future Fairview Heights Station of the Crenshaw/LAX Transit Project, which is currently under construction at the intersection of Redondo Boulevard and West Boulevard.
+The site is within one-half mile of several other bus stops along Hyde Park Boulevard to the north and Florence Boulevard to the south, which serve the Los Angeles County Metropolitan Transit Authority ("Metro") 40 and 110, 111, and 210 bus lines.
 As such, the City shall not impose parking standards for the proposed Streamlined Infill Project, and no parking spaces are required.
-However, the project is providing four (4) commercial parking spaces as required by LAMC Section 12.21 A.4 for the proposed commercial office uses, as provided in Exhibit "A".
+The project does not provide parking spaces on-site.